 The Hotel de Crillon has 124 rooms and suites which are all decorated in lovely muted tones.
 Rooms include spacious marble bathrooms with underfloor heating.

 This luxurious hotel offers great facilities including a spa and indoor pool, hair salon, bar, two restaurants, sauna, steam room, and fitness center.

 Address: 31 Avenue George V, 75008 Paris

-One of the more modern palace hotels in this guide being built in 1928, the Hotel Georges V is considered one of the most prestigious hotels not just in Paris but in the whole world.
+The Four Seasons Hotel George V, in Paris 8, is one of the more modern Paris palace hotels in this guide.
+Being built in 1928, the Hotel George V is considered one of the most prestigious hotels not just in Paris but in the whole world!
 This luxury Art Deco hotel has even won several awards from Condé Nast Traveler magazine.

 Address: 112 Rue du Faubourg Saint-Honoré, 75008 Paris